TheCanadianAlligator/Spreadshot/FPS_TODO.md

-* ☐ Changing weapon
+* ☑ Changing weapon
 	* ☑ on pressing 1/2/3:
-		* ☐ Tell the current gun to stop shooting
+		* ☑ Tell the current gun to stop shooting
-		* ☐ Tell the player character to change what gun we're using
+		* ☑ Tell the player character to change what gun we're using
-		* ☐ Tell the HUD to change what gun it says we're using
+		* ☑ Tell the HUD to change what gun it says we're using

+* ☐ We *can* just shoot at a wall and physics boxes, but it would be nice to have an enemy that can die.
+	* ☐ They should have HP.
+		* ☐ Obviously at this point we should implement a projectile's ability to do damage.
+	* ☐ Maybe they can move as a treat.